mandelsoft/ctxmgmt/docsrc/examples/working-with-config/README.md

 ### Basic Configuration Management
 {{basic}}

+The complete example code can be found in [examples/working-with-config/01-basic-config-management.go](01-basic-config-management.go).

 To use the configuration management an appropriate configuration context object is required.
 The most simple way to achieve such an object is to use